jarviscanada/jarvis_data_eng_akshay/core_java/twitter/README.md

 This class is part of the application layer.
 It parses the user input and calls the corresponding method in TwitterController.
 It also sets up dependencies and envirnment variables,

 # Quick Start
-- how to package your app using mvn
-- how to run your app and explain option
 This app requires you to have a twitter dev account setup.
 The credentials CONSUMER_KEY CONSUMER_SECRET
 ACCESS_TOKEN